 1. Accept Help: Don't hesitate to lean on family and friends who offer assistance.
 Allow them to help with household chores, meals, or caring for the baby while you rest.

 2. Communication with Your Partner: Share your feelings, experiences, and concerns with your partner.
 This open dialogue will foster understanding and strengthen your bond during this transformative period.

 3. Seek Professional Support: Reach out to healthcare providers, lactation consultants, or support groups to address any questions or challenges you may encounter.
 They can provide invaluable guidance and reassurance.

 4. Self-Care: Remember to prioritize self-care.
-Rest whenever possible, nourish your body with healthy meals, and engage in activities that bring you joy and relaxation.
+Rest whenever possible, nourish your body with healthy meals, drink lots of water and engage in activities that bring you joy and relaxation.

 The first three days after birth mark the beginning of an incredible journey into parenthood.
 While it can be overwhelming at times, understanding what to expect during this period can help you navigate the challenges and cherish the moments of joy.
 Remember that each parent and baby experience this time differently, and it's essential to trust your instincts and seek support when needed.
 Embrace the wonder and magic of these initial days and savor the precious moments with your newborn.